kscharpf/p2_continuous_control/README.md

 data/*.pkl - Pickle files containing the learned scores per episode of each model data/*.pt - Pytorch trained model files for the actor and the critic for each model.

+### Completion
+The project is considered solved when the average game score across all 20 agents over the course of 100 consecutive episodes is greater than 30.